 - Daniel Weiner, Senior Rabbi, Temple De Hirsch Sinai, Seattle and Bellevue, WA

 - Jim Wellman, Chair of the Comparative Religion Program in the Jackson School of International Studies, University of Washington

-Other Founding Members and distinguished friends of AI&F are also considering the above Fellow and Advisor roles.
+Other Founding Experts and distinguished friends of AI&F are also considering the above Fellow and Advisor roles.
 We will soon be connecting with potential Partners and related Advisors in an expanded recruiting effort to formalize existing informal working relationships and continue to expand our “Network of Networks”.
 If you are interested in applying for any of these roles, please contact email@example.com.